Is AEB-L Steel Good Knife Steel?

 Bestseller No. 2

-Middleton Made Knives Echo 8 Inch Chef Knife - Handmade Professional Chef Knife - Chefs Knife Made with AEB-L Stainless Steel - USA Made Knife - Great Chef Gifts - Charcoal
+Middleton Made Knives Echo 8 Inch Chef Knife - Handmade Professional Chef Knife - Chefs Knife Made with AEB-L Stainless Steel - USA Made Knife - Great Chef Gifts - Blue

 • CHEFS KNIFE - The Middleton Echo Chef's Knife is an all-purpose knife with an 8 inch blade that is ideal for a wide variety of cutting tasks that is perfect for slicing, dicing, and chopping fruits, vegetables, and other foods.